paulio11/P5-Pokebox/README.md

 ### Contexts

 Contexts in React are a powerful feature that enable developers to create and share data across the entire application, eliminating the need to explicitly pass props.
-They provide an great solution for passing data to deeply nested components.
+They provide a great solution for passing data to deeply nested components.

 #### [CurrentUserContext.js](https://raw.githubusercontent.com/paulio11/P5-Pokebox/main/src/context/CurrentUserContext.js)

 The _CurrentUserContext_ component grants access to and facilitates modifications to the current user data for all other components within the application.
 This powerful context allows various components throughout the application, ranging from high-level ones like the login page that sets the current user, to more granular elements such as the Comment component.
 Even at this micro level, the Comment component uses the CurrentUserContext to determine whether the current user is the owner of the comment, enabling edit functionality.

 - Custom hooks: `useCurrentUser` and `useSetCurrentUser`.
 These hooks simplify the process of accessing the current user state and the function to update it within child components.
-- Inerceptors: The `useMemo()` hook is used to define two Axios interceptors.
+- Interceptors: The `useMemo()` hook is used to define two Axios interceptors.
 These interceptors are responsible for refreshing the authentication token and handling token expiration errors.

 #### [NotificationContext.js](https://github.com/paulio11/P5-Pokebox/blob/main/src/contexts/NotificationContext.js)